-The state-required three-question Home Language Survey is found at GaDOE ESOL website.
-Given that the HLS process must be standardized statewide, LEAs should not use different HLS questions than these three:
+The state-required three questions on the Home Language Survey is found at GaDOE ESOL website.

 - 1. Which language does your child best understand and speak? - 2.
 Which language does your child most frequently speak at home? - 3.
 Which language do adults in your home most frequently use when speaking with your child?